kbilsted/CodeQualityAndReadability/Articles/Design/ApplicationArchitecturesWithPersistentStorage.md

 ## 6. Summary

 With the different architectural styles we observe a fan of approaches.
-The more you entangle your applications, the more opportunities there are for riping resource benefits and light-weight transactional safety.
+The more you entangle your applications, the more opportunities there are for reaping resource benefits and light-weight transactional safety.
 Partly that is the reason it has shown surprisingly difficult to re-write old mainframe in modern programming languages using modern architectures whilst maintaining performance.
 On the other hand, changes become increasingly difficult to carry out, to the point where your applications are in a choke-hold.

 At the other end of the spectrum, emphasis is put on isolating business in bounded contexts.
 Isolation enable independent upgrade and roll-out of new features, and easier extension of the system.
 The cost is sacrificing the ACID properties across business entities, more data duplication, and a growing need for infrastructure.
 I